What are the standard working hours in Canada?

 Regulations allow different standard working hours for some employees in certain industries such as truck drivers in the trucking industry, commission salespersons in the banking industry and employees in the shipping industry.

-You must record the hours your employees work each day and retain these logs for 36 months after the employee completes their tasks.
+Employers are generally expected to keep records of employees’ daily work hours, which may be retained for extended periods.
 You can use these detailed logs to show you complied with federal laws or to make overtime payments.

 What does the law consider being overtime?